Violin and viola advanced: workshop

 How will I be taught, and will there be any work outside the class?

-We work as an ensemble while the tutor directs, conducts and demonstrates.
-We discuss technical points and try them out, sometimes as smaller groups within the class.
+Tutor explanation and demonstration, group and individual playing and feedback.
+We discuss technical points and try them out either as a group or individually.
 You will benefit most if you can practise and play at home 4 or 5 times a week for at least 50 minutes.

 Are there any other costs?
 Is there anything I need to bring?